Dinelson Lamet

-Dinelson Lamet Hernandez (born July 18, 1992) nicknamed "El Flaco", is a Dominican professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2017 with the San Diego Padres.
+Dinelson Lamet Hernandez (born July 18, 1992) is a Dominican professional baseball pitcher for the TSG Hawks of the Chinese Professional Baseball League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Colorado Rockies, Boston Red Sox, and Los Angeles Dodgers.

 Career

-San Diego Padres (2014–2022)
+San Diego Padres

 An international free agent, Lamet agreed to a contract with the Philadelphia Phillies in 2012, but a problem with his documentation prevented the deal from being completed.
-The San Diego Padres signed Lamet in June 2014 for a $100,000 signing bonus.
-He made his professional debut with the Dominican Summer Padres of the Dominican Summer League, and pitched to a 2.99 earned run average (ERA) for the Fort Wayne TinCaps of the Class A Midwest League in 2015.
-In 2016, Lamet began the season with the Lake Elsinore Storm of the Class A-Advanced California League.
+The San Diego Padres signed him in June 2014 for a $100,000 signing bonus and he made his professional debut in the Dominican Summer League (DSL) with the DSL Padres, and pitched to a 2.99 earned run average (ERA) for the Fort Wayne TinCaps of the Single-A Midwest League in 2015.
+In 2016, Lamet began the season with the Lake Elsinore Storm of the High-A California League.

-The Padres promoted Lamet to the San Antonio Missions of the Class AA Texas League and then to the El Paso Chihuahuas of the Class AAA Pacific Coast League.
-Lamet finished 2016 posting a 12–10 win–loss record with a 3.00 ERA.
-He returned to El Paso to start the 2017 season.
-Lamet made his major league debut on May 25.
+The Padres promoted Lamet to the San Antonio Missions of the Double-A Texas League and then to the El Paso Chihuahuas of the Triple-A Pacific Coast League.
+He finished 2016 posting a 12–10 win–loss record with a 3.00 ERA.
+He returned to El Paso to start the 2017 season and made his major league debut on May 25 as the starting pitcher for the Padres against the New York Mets.
+He struck out the first batter he faced (Michael Conforto) and allowed one run in five innings with eight strikeouts to pick up the win.
+He made 21 starts in 2017 with a 9–12 record and 4.57 ERA.

 After being named to the Padres' Opening Day roster in 2018, Lamet injured the ulnar collateral ligament (UCL) in the elbow of his throwing arm.
-He underwent Tommy John surgery and missed the 2018 season.

-In 2019, Lamet played for Lake Elsinore and El Paso before being activated from the injured list on July 4.
-In 14 starts, Lamet recorded an ERA of 4.07 with a record of 3–5.
+He underwent Tommy John surgery and missed the entire 2018 season.
+In 2019, he rehabbed for Lake Elsinore and El Paso before being activated from the injured list on July 4.
+In 14 starts, he recorded an ERA of 4.07 with a record of 3–5.
 He struck out 105 batters in 73 innings.
-In 2020, Lamet finished the season with a 3–1 record and a 2.09 ERA, in 12 starts.
+In the pandemic shortened 2020 season, Lamet finished with a 3–1 record and a 2.09 ERA, in 12 starts.
 However, he was unavailable for the playoffs due to a bicep injury.

-After spending the beginning of the 2021 season recovering from a UCL sprain, Lamet made his season debut as the starting pitcher against the Milwaukee Brewers on April 21, 2021.
+After spending the beginning of the 2021 season recovering from a UCL sprain, Lamet made his season debut as the starting pitcher against the Milwaukee Brewers on April 21.
 However, he was removed from the start after two innings and 29 pitches after experiencing right forearm tightness.
 Lamet pitched in 22 games in the 2021 season, only nine of which were starts.
 He recorded a 4.40 ERA and 57 strikeouts in 47 innings.
+In 2022, he worked entirely out of the bullpen, pitching 12 1/3 innings over 13 games with a 9.49 ERA.